reichherzerp/PropPy/joss/paper.md

-Since CRPropa is the only code that supports both EOM and diffusive with anisotropic diffusion coefficients, this software is used for comparison simulations with PropPy.
+Since CRPropa is the only code that supports both EOM and diffusive with anisotropic diffusion coefficients, this software (version: CRPropa 3.1.7) is used for comparison simulations with PropPy.

 There are numerous possible sources covering a large parameter space of physical properties relevant to particle transport.
 For the comparison between PropPy propagation and CRPropa modules, we use typical parameters used in the literature for AGN plasmoids (see, e.g. [@Hoerbe2020] and references therein):